fusebit/demo-task-app/README.md

 ## 🎨 Customization

-To change the primary color of the sample app, use the `primary` query param followed by a hex color without the #, for example: https://task-sample-app.on.fusebit.io/?primary=333333

-To change the secondary color of the sample app, use the `secondary` query param followed by a hex color without the #, for example: https://task-sample-app.on.fusebit.io/?secondary=3F51B5

-If you want to change both of them at the same time, you can do it like so: https://task-sample-app.on.fusebit.io/?primary=333333&secondary=3F51B5
+If you wanted to use this sample app to do a quick demo, then we offer limited customization capabilities to help with this.
+You are able to change the color theme and upload your own custom logo as well.

+### Color Theme

 The default primary color is #333333, and the default secondary color is #3F51B5.
 The primary color will be reflected almost everywhere on the sample app, unless that color is set to #ffffff.

+* To change the primary color of the sample app, use the `primary` query param followed by a hex color without the #, for example: https://task-sample-app.on.fusebit.io/?primary=333333

+* To change the secondary color of the sample app, use the `secondary` query param followed by a hex color without the #, for example: https://task-sample-app.on.fusebit.io/?secondary=3F51B5

+* If you want to change both of them at the same time, you can do it like so: https://task-sample-app.on.fusebit.io/?primary=333333&secondary=3F51B5

 In case the primary color is #ffffff (white), we will use the secondary color on the buttons, the marketplace tiles and on the login page instead of the primary color to prevent the primary color to intervene with the sample app background color.
 If the primary color is different to white, the secondary color will only be used to change the secondary user avatar color and as a detail color on some hover or focus states.

+### Logo

 To change the logo, drag and drop your logo on the box that says `Drag your logo here` or click on the box and select the logo you desire to set.